 06.02 Inspection

-The security baseline inspection program ( Appendix A) is one of several inputs into an overall assessment of licensee performance that contributes to the assurance of adequate protection of public health and safety and promoting the common defense and security.
+The security baseline inspection program (IMC 2201 Appendix A) is one of several inputs into an overall assessment of licensee performance that contributes to the assurance of adequate protection of public health and safety and promoting the common defense and security.

-The supplemental portion of the inspection program (Appendix B) provides diagnostic inspections of identified problems, issues, and events beyond the baseline, if the issues are of more than very low significance.
+The supplemental portion of the inspection program (IMC 2201 Appendix B) provides diagnostic inspections of identified problems, issues, and events beyond the baseline, if the issues are of more than very low significance.
 Supplemental inspections are planned in response to security issues that require additional evaluation and assessment as determined by the baseline security significance determination process.

 06.03 Program Documents